Theo Mitchell

-Theo Walker Mitchell (born July 2, 1938) is an attorney from South Carolina who served in the South Carolina General Assembly from 1975 to 1995.
+Theo Walker Mitchell (born July 2, 1938) is a former attorney from South Carolina who served in the South Carolina General Assembly from 1975 to 1995.
+He is, to date, the first and only Black South Carolinian to be nominated by a major political party to the office of Governor.

 Early life

-Theo Walker Mitchell was born to Clyde D. Mitchell and Dothenia E. Mitchell on July 2, 1938 in Greenville, South Carolina.
-He grew up in a broken household and his father moved to Newark, New Jersey to escape the segregationist practices of the South.
-Upon completion of high school, Mitchell majored in biology at Fisk University in Nashville, Tennessee and he aspired to be a doctor.
+Theo Walker Mitchell was born to Clyde D. Mitchell and Dothenia E. Mitchell on July 2, 1938, in Greenville, South Carolina.
+He grew up in a broken household and his father moved to Newark, New Jersey, to escape the segregationist practices of the South.
+Upon completion of high school, Mitchell majored in biology at Fisk University in Nashville, Tennessee, and he aspired to be a doctor.
 After obtaining his undergraduate degree, Mitchell worked on cancer research in Washington, D.C., but while there he enrolled in law school at Howard University.
 Mitchell returned to South Carolina in 1969 to attend his grandmother's funeral and found a changed atmosphere that provided economic opportunities for blacks.

 Political career

 Choosing to remain in South Carolina, Mitchell practiced law for the Legal Services Agency of Greenville, Inc. He ran for a seat in the South Carolina House of Representatives in 1972, but lost the race.
 However, two years later in 1974, Mitchell won the seat for District 23.
 In 1982, Mitchell was indicted on a charge of illegal possession of food stamps when a client of his allegedly gave him food stamps as payment for legal services.
 A mistrial was declared and the charges were dropped after the jury could not reach a verdict in the case.
 Mitchell won election to the South Carolina Senate for District 7 in 1984 and served as a chairman of the Senate Corrections and Penology Committee during his tenure.